zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/lse/_index.md

 ## Tags.
 No whitespace.
 An underscore will be visually replaced with whitespace.
 skilllevels: Introductory
+subjects: Performance and Architecture
 armips:
     - Neoverse
 tools:
     - gcc
 softwares:
 operatingsystems:
     - Linux
-subjects:
-    - Performance and Architecture
-developerprograms:
-    -

 # ================================================================================
 #       FIXED, DO NOT MODIFY